 Here’s the thing: You already know your car.
 You’ve taken care of it.
 And you can often buy it for less than its market value.

-- You avoid dealership games.
-No pressure to lease again or upsell into something new.
+- You avoid the lease-end upsell.
+No pressure to lease again or jump into a new vehicle.

 - You may have built equity.
-Many leased cars are worth more than their buyout price due to high used car demand.
+Many leased cars are worth more than their buyout price.

-- You skip fees and inspections.
+- You skip most return fees and inspections.
 No surprises at turn-in.
 The car is yours.

 - You know the history.
 No guessing about past accidents, service gaps, or hidden issues.